 Finally, there are many HD cameras, which are located only in strategically essential places where their high resolution pays off.
 The reason, why not all cameras are equipped with HD technology is that the HD recordings take up too much space on hard drives.

 Face Recognition System

-Many modern casinos have the camera system combined with Face Recognition System.
+Many modern casinos have a camera system combined with Face Recognition System.
 The Face Recognition module is used to identify people through video recordings.
 The module recognizes faces by comparing unique facial parameters with digital templates stored in the database.
-In this database, the casinos collect the identities of excluded players, scammers or so-called whales.
+In this database, the casinos collect the identities of excluded players, scammers, or so-called whales.

-Although, it has to be said, that according to some casinos the FRS has only about 70% successful rate.
+Although, it has to be said, that according to some casinos the FRS has only about a 70% success rate.
 The casino environment is just too dark, and the cameras are far away from people with an angle that doesn’t make computer recognition easier.